Union councils of Bangladesh: Powers and functions

-Ward meetings

 Citizen charter

-Every Union Council is required to publish a citizen charter describing all the services it provides.
+Every union council is required to publish a citizen charter describing all the services it provides.
 The charter includes description, timing, pricing, procedures and the conditions for the services.
 The remedies for non-compliance with the charter by the council or any individual is also mentioned in the charter itself.

-Trial of offenses

-The chairman has power to conduct trial and give punishment for certain petty crimes.
-These crimes include evasion of Union tax or fine, polluting environment, obstruction to public passage, failure to quarantine, prostitution business etc.

 Funding

-Every Union Parishad has a fund known as the Union Fund consisting of:
+Every union parishad has a fund known as the union fund consisting of: